Lucy Worsley: Personal life

 Worsley lives in Southwark by the River Thames in south London with her husband, architect Mark Hines, whom she married in November 2011.
 Their home is "a minimalist loft-style flat".
-With reference to having children, Worsley once said she has been "educated out of normal reproductive function"; however, she later said her statement had been "misinterpreted and sounded darker than I'd intended."
+With reference to having children, Worsley once said she has been "educated out of normal reproductive function", but she later said that statement had been "misinterpreted and sounded darker than I'd intended."
 She has said that she is "childless-by-choice".

 As a television presenter, she is known for having a rhotacism, a minor speech impairment which affects her pronunciation of "r".
 When she made the move from BBC Four to BBC Two for the series Fit to Rule: How Royal Illness Changed History, she worked with a speech and language therapist to help with her pronunciation, but to no avail.

 In her teens, Worsley represented Berkshire at cross country running, and is still a runner.